DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 ### Contested Checks

-Contested Checks are initiated when two characters attempt to accomplish opposite goals, or one character attempting to overcome the resistance of another (see [Full Player Guide](../01_PlayerGuide_Full.md#contested-checks) for more info).
+Contested Checks are initiated when two characters attempt to accomplish opposite goals, or one character attempts to overcome the resistance of another (see [Full Player Guide](../01_PlayerGuide_Full.md#contested-checks) for more info).

-The list below features some examples, but, as the GM, it's up to you to decide what a situation calls for if it is not explicitly described in the manual or in a Power mechanic.
+The list below features some examples of Contested Checks, but, as the GM, it's up to you to decide what a situation calls for if it is not explicitly described in the guide or in a Power mechanic.

 1. Tackle Target: Initiator Finesse vs. Target Athletics
 2. Convince Target, truthfully or deceptively: Initiator Bluffing vs. Target Detection